adedayoas91/calcium-transient-rising-flanks/README.md

 This algorithm has been detailed in the paper ...

-In other to be able to select appropriate correlation for any pair of neuron the following papers will be used
+In other to be able to select appropriate correlation for any pair of neuron the [Classification of Scatter Plot Images Using Deep Learning]